-1) no suitable site is available, within and thereafter on the edge of the City Centre or District Centre or within the existing leisure parks; and

-- 2) individually or cumulatively it would not prejudice the vitality or viability of the City Centre or District Centres; and - 3) the site is readily accessible by modes of transport other than the car; and - 4) activity-specific issues indicate that this is impractical.
+- no suitable site is available, within and thereafter on the edge of the City Centre or District Centre or within the existing leisure parks; and - 2) individually or cumulatively it would not prejudice the vitality or viability of the City Centre or District Centres; and - 3) the site is readily accessible by modes of transport other than the car. - 4) activity-specific issues indicate that this is impractical.

-Any development in the City Centre should not have an adverse effect, either alone or in combination with other proposals or projects, on the integrity of any Natura site.
+Any development in the City and Waterfront should not have an adverse affect, either alone or in combination with other proposals, on the integrity of any Nature site.